rijami00/ps/readme.md

 The library contains DaisyUI components translated into Templ components that can be easily customized using both TailwindCSS and DaisyUI.

+Updated to support DaisyUI 5.
+If you're looking for DaisyUI 4 compatible components, take a look [here](https://old.goship.it)

 ## Getting started

 Install node dependencies: